Gap Analysis: Guide and Template

 What is a Gap Analysis?

 Gap Analysis is the process of comparing your current state to your desired future state, then creating a series of actions that will bridge the identified gap.
+It's a great tool to use as part of an internal analysis of your organization.

 Performing a gap analysis for your organization is actually surprisingly easy.
 The gap analysis approach to strategic planning is one of the best ways to start thinking about your goals in a structured and meaningful way.